dmerejkowsky/blog/content/post/2017-06-21-lessons-learned-from-a-failed-pull-request.md

 Hood](https://www.youtube.com/watch?v=ptbCIvve6-k) presentation from PyCon 2017
 which is about a similar topic.

+# Update

+Well, turned out Berker Peksag, one of Python maintainers, actually cared enough to finish up my pull request and the bug *will* be fixed for the next Python release.
+That's quite a nice happy end.

 [^1]: There's a nice [story](https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp) by Rob Pike about this topic.
 [^2]: Yes, the password is in clear text, but that's another topic.